Nutrition for Running

 Carb loading explained

-Note: each gram of glycogen stores 3 g of water.
+Note: every gram of glycogen stores 3 g of water.
 You will gain 1 to 2 kg during carb loading, which is normal and desirable.
 This extra weight is lost during the race.
 Don't panic when you see the scale go up the day before the event.

 Hydration during long runs